inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 # Testing Code Changes

 This test kit includes comprehensive "self testing" functionality to provide confidence that the tests perform as expected.
-It also contains a set of data that can be loaded into a FHIR server, such as the Inferno Reference Server, to demonstrate the functionality of the tests against a known correct implementation.
-Both of these should be maintained along with the tests.

-Prior to altering tests, developers should ensure that both RSpec tests and End-to-End tests pass.
+Prior to committing changes to this test kit, developers should ensure that both RSpec tests and End-to-End tests pass.

 ## RSpec Tests